 Sources: *College Board; **Payscale.com

 Associate's degree programs are two-year programs that may prepare students for a career or to transfer into a bachelor's degree program.
 Students can take courses in preparation for a specific career, or they can take classes in general studies.
 Credits earned for an associate's degree can be counted toward completion of a bachelor's degree as well.
 A student can earn an associate's degree at a community college or state university by taking about 20 classes, which is about 60 credit hours, within a specific curriculum designed by the school.

-Types of associate's degree programs include occupational or vocational degrees - which train students in a specific skill - and transfer degrees, which are for students looking to get into a 4-year college or university.
-The coursework completed in either type of program translates to universities all over the country; often, junior colleges are directly linked to local 4-year schools, ensuring smooth transfers.
-Vocational degree programs usually award graduates with an Associate of Applied Science (AAS), while transfer degree programs may award an Associate of Arts (A.A.), an Associate of Science (A.S.) or an Associate of Fine Arts (AFA).
+Associate degree programs are available as occupational or vocational degrees, which train students in a specific skill.
+Students can also complete associate's transfer degrees with the goal of transferring to a four-year college or university.
+The coursework completed in either type of program can be transferred to universities all over the country, and many junior colleges are directly linked to local four-year schools.
+Vocational degree programs usually award graduates an Associate of Applied Science (AAS), while transfer degree programs may award an Associate of Arts (A.A.), an Associate of Science (A.S.), or an Associate of Fine Arts (AFA).

 Courses of Study

 Associate's degree programs may include studies in fields such as art and design, business, communication, digital animation, dental hygiene, culinary arts, automotive repair, electronics, social work, and health information technology.

 Although many students earn an associate's degree as a stepping stone to a four-year degree, several jobs only require applicants to have an associate's degree, especially those in the healthcare technician and medical assisting fields.
 Paralegal and other specific trade jobs also typically only require an associate's degree.
 In fact, there are a number of careers which are suited for those who only wish to acquire an associate's degree, as seen in the following list:

 - Law enforcement